Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "There's definitely people who will never be fans of mine," Parker said.
 "They don't believe I'm really a Republican.
 Which is, you know, that's fair.
 I'm not like any other Republican."

-Tom Luna, chairman of the Idaho Republican Party, said he tells members who are skeptical about Parker to go talk to him, to "get their own comfort level."
+Tom Luna, chairman of the Idaho Republican Party, said he tells members who are skeptical about Parker to go talk to him to "get their own comfort level."
 Luna said that's what he did, and he came away convinced that Parker wasn't a threat.
 He said the party "would never support a domestic terrorist for office."

 "In Idaho, the Republican Party is very diverse.
 As party chairman, my No. 1 goal and responsibility is party unity," Luna said.
 "When we have a candidate that wins a primary, we support our candidates."